 9. Regular Maintenance Tips

-In addition to pH balancing, regular maintenance will help keep your hot tub in great condition:
+Proper maintenance in addition to pH balancing operations will help your hot tub stay in superior condition.

 10. Summary